 Researcher at McGill University

-Leah Davis is a researcher at McGill University, conducting a scoping review of system integration audits for AI evaluation.
+Leah Davis is a researcher at McGill University, focusing on system integration audits in AI.

 Ludovica Paseri

-Ludovica Paseri is a researcher at the University of Turin, studying environmental robot ethics.
+Ludovica Paseri is a researcher at the University of Turin's Department of Law, specializing in environmental law and robotics.

 Maddalena Castellani